apache/horaedb-docs/docs/src/wal_on_kafka.md

 ```
 ## Data model
 ### Log format
-The common log format described in [wal on RocksDB](./wal_on_rocksdb.md) is used here.
+The common log format described in [WAL on RocksDB](./wal_on_rocksdb.md) is used here.
 ### Metadata
-Each region will maintain its metadata both in memory and in Kafka, we call it RegionMeta here.
-It can be thought of as a map, taking TableId as a key and TableMeta as a value.
+Each region will maintain its metadata both in memory and in Kafka, we call it `RegionMeta` here.
+It can be thought of as a map, taking table id as a key and `TableMeta` as a value.
-We briefly introduce the variables in TableMeta ere :
+We briefly introduce the variables in `TableMeta` here :
-+ `Next_seq_num`, the sequence number allocated to the next log entry.
++ `next_seq_num`, the sequence number allocated to the next log entry.
-+ `Latest_marked_deleted`, the last flushed sequence number, all logs in the table with a lower sequence number than it can be removed.
++ `latest_marked_deleted`, the last flushed sequence number, all logs in the table with a lower sequence number than it can be removed.
-+ `Current_high_watermark`, the high watermark in the Kafka partition after the last writing of this table.
++ `current_high_watermark`, the high watermark in the Kafka partition after the last writing of this table.
-+ `Seq_offset_mapping`, mapping from sequence numbers to offsets is done on every write and is removed after flushing to the erased sequence number.
++ `seq_offset_mapping`, mapping from sequence numbers to offsets is done on every write and is removed after flushing to the erased sequence number.
 ```
 ┌─────────────────────────────────────────┐
 │              RegionMeta                 │